MCassetti/dsp/01a-install.md

 Did you install Python 2 or 3?
 Why?

->> I installed python 3.
+>> Yes, I installed python 3.
 I like certain features better than 2.

 ### Q2.
 Which Python Version Installed